-The Supreme Court has protected anonymous speech under the First Amendment in areas of political activity, balancing it against competing interests, such as in campaign finance disclosures.
-In the civil rights case NAACP v.
-Alabama, it protected a right of NAACP members "to pursue their lawful private interests privately and to associate freely with others in so doing" and ruled that the state could not compel the organization to hand over its membership list.
-In McIntyre v.
+The Supreme Court has protected anonymous speech under the First Amendment in areas of political activity, balancing it against competing interests, such as disclosures of campaign donations and spending.
+For example, in McIntyre v.
 Ohio Elections Commission, it struck down an Ohio elections law that prohibited anonymous campaign literature after a woman was found in violation for distributing leaflets opposing a proposed school tax levy without her name on it as the author.
 (Photo of a volunteer handing out political literature at a health care reform rally, taken by ACT NOW, via Wikimedia Commons, CC-BY-S.A.
 3.0)

-Speakers and writers seek anonymity as protection against prosecution, harassment, abuse, and invasions of their privacy.
-The government seeks publicity of speakers’ identities to prosecute other crimes, such as fraud and libel, provide information to the public, discourage corruption, and reduce the appearance of corruption.
+Speakers and writers may seek anonymity as protection against prosecution, harassment, abuse and invasions of their privacy.
+The government and others may seek the identification of anonymous speakers in pursuing action against fraud and defamation or to provide information to the public and discourage corruption and the appearance of corruption.

-The Supreme Court has protected anonymity under the First Amendment, but as with other constitutional rights, it has balanced protection for anonymous speech against competing interests, notably in the areas of political activity, campaign finance, and use of the Internet.
+The Supreme Court has protected anonymous speech under the First Amendment, but as with other constitutional rights, it has balanced protection against competing interests, notably in the areas of political activity and campaign finance.

 Cases in which the Supreme Court has protected anonymous speech

-From the United States’ earliest days, speakers addressing controversial public questions have sought anonymity.
-The authors of the Federalist Papers, which supported ratification of the Constitution, published under the pseudonym Publius, and the revolutionary-era pamphleteers had published under assumed names, often to escape prosecution.
+From America's earliest days, speakers addressing controversial public questions have sought anonymity.
+The authors of the Federalist Papers, which supported ratification of the Constitution, published under the pseudonym Publius.
+Revolutionary-era pamphleteers published under assumed names, often to escape prosecution.

-Protection of anonymity in speech and association reached its highwater mark in a series of decisions protecting civil rights activists.
+Protection of anonymity as part of speech and association rights reached its highwater mark in a series of Supreme Court decisions protecting civil rights activists.

 Yet, in Lewis Publishing Co. v.
-Morgan (1913), the Court had decided that if a publication seeks to qualify for a special postage rate or “privilege,” the government is justified in asking that publishers register their name and addresses with the postmaster general.
+Morgan (1913), the court decided that if a publication seeks to qualify for a special postage rate or “privilege,” the government is justified in asking that publishers register their name and addresses with the postmaster general.

 Courts have upheld identity disclosure laws in campaign finance

-The Court has been less protective of anonymity in the arena of campaign finance.
+The Supreme Court has been less protective of anonymity in the arena of campaign finance.

 In Brown v.
 Socialist Workers ’74 Campaign Committee (1982), the Socialist Workers Party showed a sufficient record of harassment to receive a constitutional exemption from Ohio’s disclosure laws and is the only group to date that has done so.

-The Court in McConnell upheld the disclosure requirement of the Bipartisan Campaign Reform Act that a person spending $10,000 on an electioneering communication, or donating $1,000 to a group for that purpose, report with the Federal Election Commission.
-The Court found the requirement “served important state interests . . . [in] providing the electorate with information, deterring actual corruption and avoiding its appearance, and gathering data necessary to enforce more substantive electioneering restrictions.”
+The court in McConnell upheld the disclosure requirement of the Bipartisan Campaign Reform Act that a person spending $10,000 on an electioneering communication, or donating $1,000 to a group for that purpose, report it with the Federal Election Commission.
+The court found the requirement “served important state interests . . . [in] providing the electorate with information, deterring actual corruption and avoiding its appearance, and gathering data necessary to enforce more substantive electioneering restrictions.”

 That opinion asserted that McIntyre, which held political disclosure unconstitutional, should be distinguished from McConnell without explaining the basis for the distinction.

-In dissenting from a denial of certiorari in Delaware v.
-Strong Families v.
-Denn (2016), Justice Clarence Thomas expressed renewed concerns about the need to shield the anonymity of some donors who might otherwise be targeted for their contributions.
+In dissenting from a denial of certiorari in Delaware Strong Families v.
+Penn (2016), Justice Clarence Thomas expressed renewed concerns about the need to shield the anonymity of some donors who might otherwise be targeted for their contributions.

-Because the corruption concern surrounding campaign contributions and spending involve undue influence by donors and spenders, and candidates, scholars Bruce Ackerman and Ian Ayers have suggested that all contributions be made anonymously through a governmental clearinghouse.
+Because the corruption concern surrounding campaign contributions and spending involves undue influence upon candidates by donors and spenders, scholars Bruce Ackerman and Ian Ayers have suggested that all contributions be made anonymously through a governmental clearinghouse.
 Donors could always claim that they had given funds to a candidate, but the “secret donation booth” system would prevent verification, and thus deny officeholders and donors the ability to enter into corrupt agreements.